-Introduction to the field of medical sociology.
+Introduction of the field of medical sociology.
 Topics include social demography and epidemiology; stress and its relationship to health lifestyles and health and illness behavior; health-seeking options within the health care system; the structure and organization of health care; and comparative health care systems.
 Note: Fulfills SUNY General Education Requirement for Social Sciences.
 Prerequisite: SOC101.
-Offered on: $E / 3 \ cr. hrs.$
+Offered on: E / 3 cr. hrs.